 Lead Researcher: Professor Virginia Valian, Ph.D. is nationally and internationally renowned for her equity work and research.
 Recently Abigail Stewart and she authored, An Inclusive Academy: Achieving Diversity and Excellence, published by MIT Press.
 She will guide the project research effort, as well as oversee the adaptation of the Equity Survey, and development of the National Gender Equity Indicator Database.

 External Evaluators: Elizabeth Litzler, Ph.D., Director of the University of Washington Center for Evaluation & Research for STEM Equity (CERSE) and Emily Knaphus-Soran, Ph.D., Senior Research Scientist at CERSE will lead the evaluation effort.
 Litzler and Knaphus-Soran have over 20 years of combined experience conducting research and evaluation of efforts to improve diversity, equity, and inclusion in STEM.

 National Advisory Board Members

 This group, all experienced in the leadership and oversight of faculty diversity efforts will provide guidance on how project activities can be conducted so as to encourage adaptation within (across disciplines) and across universities.
 They will also bring external knowledge and insights to the project, and inform the broader community of the progress made by the project.
 Each has extensive experience in faculty equity development.
-The Board members are:
+The Board members are (from left to right):

-- Former president of the University of Saskatchewan and former provost of McMaster University, Ilene Busch-Vishniac (chair),
+- Former president of the University of Saskatchewan and former provost of McMaster University, Ilene Busch-Vishniac (Board chair)

-- President Cheryl B. Schrader (Wayne State University),
+- President Cheryl B. Schrader (Wright State University)

 - Provost Scott Bass (American University), and